erickarodom/JSExpenseTrackerApp/README.md

 These are the highlights of this project:
 - Naturally builds on skills/knowledge used building a JS ToDo App.
 - HTML, CSS scaffolding on this project is basic and quick.
 Definately room to get creative.
 - The JavaScript for this project required me to stretch my JS logic muscles, easily the best   part of this project:
- - breaking down the functionality into digestable pieces.
+ - breaking down the functionality into digestible pieces.
  - while building the smaller pieces my understanding of functions, function scope, data type selection, and using loops was greatly enhanced!

 [My Live Application](https://erickarodom.github.io/JSExpenseTrackerApp/)